FarronF/limerick-council-meetings/meetings/2021/11/22-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th September 2021.md

 **Health Service for their risk, sacrifice and exceptional efforts during the COVID-19 crisis.**

-This Motion was adjourned to the November Meeting of the Council.--- 16
+This Motion was adjourned to the November Meeting of the Council.
+---
+16

 15.